 On Friday last week, members of the House and Senate Education Committees visited Walton Rural Life Center and Francis Tuttle Technology Center to get a firsthand look at charter and technical schools.
 The trip allowed members of the committee to get a better understanding of nontraditional teaching schools and the lessons which can be drawn from these unique learning environments to be applied to other parts of Kansas.

-Page 3 of 4 - The technical school featured unique half day programs specializing in auto and mechanical work to nursing programs to computer science.
+The technical school featured unique half day programs specializing in auto and mechanical work to nursing programs to computer science.
 This allowed students to spend part of the day focused on core education requirements and the other part on post high school education.

 Students who participated in these programs saw a dropout rate of only 7%, significantly smaller than the rest of the state

 I am currently working on a project to bring a technical school to the Leavenworth area and I found this trip quite helpful.

 The stated goal of the Administration in merging the two agencies is to allow both agencies to be managed in a consistent way to allow for efficiencies in operations and sharing of resources across the state.
 The bill being proposed by the Administration would place the Secretary of the Kansas Department of Transportation (KDOT) as the CEO and Chairman of the Board of the Kansas Turnpike Authority (KTA).
 From this position, the Secretary would have control to manage all the transportation assets in the state.